 Be careful when making these popsicles as they are a deep purple colour and could stain easily.
 The juice mixture is somewhat thick and almost syrupy in texture and may take a little longer to freeze.

 It is the Progressive International popsicle mold and I got it from Amazon.
-The link from Amazon here to the left.
 I love it and we seem to always have some new flavour going into these molds.

 - 2 cups blueberries (frozen or fresh)